rust-lang/cargo/design-docs/pubgrub-resolver.md

 # Re-run the ENTIRE curated suite through the PubGrub resolver
 nix develop ~/dev/dotfiles#cargo --command bash -c \
   'CARGO_TEST_PUBGRUB=1 cargo test -p resolver-tests --test resolve --test pubgrub'

+# Re-run the FULL integration testsuite through PubGrub. `CARGO_TEST_PUBGRUB`
+# is honored at the resolver dispatch fork (resolver::resolve), independent of
+# the nightly-gated `-Zpubgrub-resolver` flag, and is inherited by the child
+# cargo processes the testsuite spawns.
+Expect failures: many testsuite cases
+# assert exact error text / version-selection ordering the PubGrub path does
+# not reproduce.
+This is a survey of the gap, not a pass/fail gate.
+nix develop ~/dev/dotfiles#cargo --command bash -c \
+  'CARGO_TEST_PUBGRUB=1 cargo test -p cargo --test testsuite'
 ```

 ### Reproducing the full-tree parity check (the real acceptance test)